Jas Brooks, Pedro Lopes, In Proc. CHI’23 (full paper)

 SAIC graduate-level studio course on Virtual Reality constructed to include a heavy-hand of theory focusing on interactive immersive media topics, in order to push it in the direction of a theory-in-practice structure.
 Through the course, students considered various artworks and projects realized in virtual reality, and how they inform public consciousness of spaces.
 Accompanying readings were but a sample of current endeavors meant to open up a common discourse on issues of immersion and human experience, such as metaphors of space, dynamic form in three dimensions, perception and representation, simulation, information, mapping, embodiment, and telepresence.
 (Syllabus and readings made publicly available.)

 This project aims to create a public database of scratch and sniff books.
 It’s meant to (1) provide information for researchers, authors, and parents interested in purchasing and analyzing existing books or producing their own work, as well as (2) take into consideration olfactory engagement for blind or visually impaired persons (BVIP) – much like tactile graphics, but for smell.
+This project was an awardee of the Institute for Art and Olfaction's Accelerator Initiative.

 Ele Edreva, Jas Brooks